Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Estimation under Alternative Bounding Functions

 for each observation $i$ in the $k$-th fold.
 We take the average across all observations and return $\widehat{\overline{\perf}}(s; \beta) = \e_n[ \widehat{\overline{\perf}}(s; \beta)(\etahat_{-K_i}) ]$.
 The estimator for the lower bound is defined analogously.

-Using the same arguments as in the proof of Proposition \ref{prop: overall performance estimator, nonparametric outcome bounds}, we can again show that these estimators converge quickly to the proxy outcome bounds on overall performance and are jointly asymptotically normal.
+\paragraph{Consistency and Asymptotic Normality:} Using the same arguments as in the proof of Proposition \ref{prop: overall performance estimator, nonparametric outcome bounds}, we can again show that these estimators converge quickly to the proxy outcome bounds on overall performance and are jointly asymptotically normal.
 We next state the result, but skip the proof for brevity.